Subgoal Graph-Augmented Planning for LLM-Guided Open-World Reinforcement Learning: Case Studies

 \subsection{Over-Refinement Analysis}

-To illustrate the over-refinement problem that arises when the Actor–Critic–Refiner framework does not explicitly determine whether refinement is necessary, we analyze two planning cases from the \textit{w/o} critic flag experiments.
+To illustrate the over-refinement problem that arises when the Actor-Critic-Refiner framework does not explicitly determine whether refinement is necessary, we analyze two planning cases from the \textit{w/o} critic flag experiments.
 The game frames at the planning time are illustrated in Figure \ref{fig:case_refine} and the corresponding outputs of the planning module are shown as follows.

 \texttt{The output of the planning module corresponding to Figure \ref{fig:case_refine}(a):}

 \texttt{The output of the planning module corresponding to Figure \ref{fig:case_refine}(b):}

 These cases reveal that even when the critic gives highly favorable evaluations to the top-ranked plan, the refiner still tends to modify it.
 Such modifications often incorrectly integrate subgoals from other candidate plans, which degrades an already optimal plan.
 In contrast, by introducing the critic flag in our method, the critic is explicitly prompted to reason further based on its own feedback, thereby clarifying the necessity of refinement and significantly alleviating the over-refinement problem.